shane-kercheval/data-science-template/README.md

 │   ├── archive                   <- Previous notebooks that are outdated or no longer applicable.
 │   ├── template.ipynb            <- Template notebook for analysis with useful imports and helper functions.
 │
-├── notebooks                     <- Data dictionaries, manuals, and all other explanatory materials.
+├── references                    <- Data dictionaries, manuals, and all other explanatory materials.
 │
 ├── src                           <- Source data for the sybil project │   ├── archive                   <- Previous scripts that are outdated or no longer applicable.